 Why use PLM?

-By integrating product lifecycle management (PLM) into your work processes, you and the rest of your organization gain control over every phase of your product life cycle.
+By integrating Product Lifecycle Management into your work processes, you and the rest of your organization gain control over every phase of your product life cycle.
 A PLM system fulfills two important functions, on the one hand, it collects all information about a product and on the other, it acts as a communication system between marketing, engineering, production, and support.

-When you successfully implement your PLM system, and equip your organization with the right knowledge and resources, you will achieve better results, increase customer satisfaction and waste less time.
+When you successfully implement your Product Lifecycle Management system and equip your organization with the right knowledge and resources, you will achieve better results, increase customer satisfaction and waste less time.
 Companies that implemented product lifecycle management do reap the benefits.
 An Autodesk study shows that successful PLM integration makes companies more profitable, more efficient, and more innovative.